Batch ETL vs Streaming ETL: The Only Guide You Need

 Using Skyvia Data Flow to Load Salesforce Data to Azure SQL Database 9

-This simple Control Flow can be expanded to have more Data Flows handling other Salesforce tables.
+This simple Control Flow can include more data flows that handle other Salesforce tables.
 You can make a parallel execution or run it in succession.

-And you can also make a schedule to run based on your needs.
-The configuration is the same as the Replication package earlier.
+You can also make a schedule to run based on the appropriate needs.
+The configuration is the same as the one for the replication package earlier.

 Conclusion